 Guppies generally take about 28 – 30 days to give birth, depending on the size of the litter.

 However, if it’s taking longer than that, there are a few potential explanations.
-Stressful living conditions can delay giving birth; overcrowding or poor water quality can significantly stress out your Guppy and delay their labor.
+Stressful living conditions can delay giving birth; overcrowding or poor water quality can significantly stress out your guppy labor time delay.

 Some gestating female guppies may have difficulty expelling their fry due to anatomical abnormalities or medical conditions such as constipation and cysts affecting their reproductive organs.